-The new #instaception hashtag (29 300 mentions) took Instagram by storm, questioning the very notions of realness and perception.
+In a digital, selfie-ready society, reality and virtuality keep flirting with each other, each one inspiring the other.
+The latest #instaception hashtag (29 300 mentions) took Instagram by storm, questioning the very notions of realness in the Beauty world.

 August 2018 was the "instaception" month on Instagram, the neologism referring to Christopher Nolan famous's movie Inception, a sci-fi tale questioning reality through the overlap of dreams.